-- The teams also met a year ago in the Knockout Round of the MLS Cup Playoffs, the Dynamo taking a 2-1 victory at Toyota Park on their way to an eventual appearance in MLS Cup 2012.
+- The teams also met in 2012 in the Knockout Round of the MLS Cup Playoffs, the Dynamo taking a 2-1 victory at Toyota Park on their way to an eventual appearance in MLS Cup.

-The Houston Dynamo suffered the heaviest defeat in club history, falling 5-0 to the Montréal Impact on Saturday evening at Stade Saputo.
-The Dynamo are in a tie fifth place in the Eastern Conference with 36 points from 24 matches.
+The Houston Dynamo suffered their second loss in as many matches, falling 2-1 to the New England Revolution on Thursday evening at BBVA Compass Stadium.
+The Dynamo are in eighth place in the Eastern Conference with 39 points from 33 games.

 - The Dynamo took the lead in the 37th minute.
 Luis Garrido played Omar Cummings into space in the right side of the area, and he fired a shot that Revs 'keeper Bobby Shuttleworth parried right into path of Giles Barnes for a simple finish.

 - But the Revolution were level in the 65th minute.
 Minutes after coming on as a substitute, Jermaine Jones fed a perfect ball through the Houston defense for Kevin Alston, who sent a square ball for Lee Nguyen to drive into the upper corner of the goal and pull the game level.

 - The Revs then pulled out the three points just before the death.
 Following a half-cleared free kick, Charlie Davies put a shot on goal, but Kofi Sarkodie was in the right spot to clear it off the line.
 The deflection found its way to Lee Nguyen, and he finished easily for the match-winner.